tcltk/tcl/doc/markdown/open.md

 **-inputmode** *inputMode*
-: (Unix only; Windows has the equivalent option on console channels).
+: [(Unix only; Windows has the equivalent option on console channels).
 This option is used to query or change the input mode of the serial channel under the assumption that it is talking to a terminal, which controls how interactive input from users is handled.
-The following values for *inputMode* are supported:
+The following values for *inputMode* are supported:]{version="TIP160"}

     **normal**
     : indicates that normal line-oriented input should be used, with standard terminal editing capabilities enabled.